skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 * **What container image is used for tasks?
 Can I specify my own image?**

   We use and maintain a SkyPilot container image that has conda and a few other basic tools installed.
-You can specify a custom image to use in `clouds/kubernetes.py`, but it must have rsync and conda installed.
+You can specify a custom image to use in `clouds/kubernetes.py`, but it must have rsync, conda and OpenSSH server installed.
 We are working on a interface to allow specifying custom images through the :code:`image_id` field in the task YAML - stay tuned!

-* **Will SkyPilot provision a Kubernetes cluster for me?
+* **Can SkyPilot provision a Kubernetes cluster for me?
 Will SkyPilot add more nodes to my Kubernetes clusters?**

   The goal of SkyPilot on Kubernetes is to run SkyPilot tasks on resources in an existing Kubernetes cluster.
 It does not provision any new Kubernetes clusters or add new nodes to an existing Kubernetes cluster.
 The Kubernetes control plane remains untouched.

 Features and Roadmap
 --------------------